rustls/rustls-bench-app/readme.md

 - Pull request review.
 - Push.

 Make sure to set the GitHub webook URL for your application with the correct `/webhooks/github` route, e.g.:

 - `https://my-domain.example.com/webhooks/github`

+#### Bencher

+The bench runner saves all of the results from `main` both locally and to [Bencher].
+In order to set up Bencher, you will need to set the following configuration options:

+- `bencher_api_token`: An API token for the Bencher Project.
+- `bencher_project_id`: (Optional) The Bencher Project UUID or slug.
+Defaults to `rustls`.
+- `bencher_testbed_id`: (Optional) The Bencher Testbed UUID or slug.
+Defaults to `benchmarking-host`.

 #### Server